TheAllstar/Animal-Crossing-Clock/README.txt

 ONLY PUT HEX CODES IN THE COLORS.TXT

+THERE ARE TWO SLIDERS
+1: top right for volume
+2: middle of the screen, or what normally is at 1080x720 for the backgrounds

 Yep anyway thank you, God loves you and Jesus died for our sins.